wolfSSL/wolfMQTT/README.md

 ### MQTT v5.0 Specification Support

-The wolfMQTT client supports connecting to v5 enabled brokers when configured with the `--enable-mqtt5` option.
-Handling properties received from the server is accomplished via a callback when the `--enable-propcb` option is set.
+The wolfMQTT client supports connecting to v5 enabled brokers when configured with the `--enable-v5` option.
 The following v5.0 specification features are supported by the wolfMQTT client:
 * AUTH packet
 * User properties
 * Server connect ACK properties